FusionAuth/terraform-provider-fusionauth/CONTRIBUTING.md

 golangci-lint run
 ```

-## To uppdate the FusionAuth go-client
+## To update the FusionAuth go-client

 In this example, we are pulling the go-client at version `1.42.1`